kalbek/react-capstone/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- I would like to acknowledge [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio?isa0=1) for the design guidlines which i followed in this project.

 - I would also like to thank Microverse for the guidance they made all the way up to this point.